observ-vol-mgt/observ-vol-mgt/controller/docs/config.md

 All map_reduce `compute` operations are of the same structure.
 A single list as input and a single list as output.
-These must be preregistered in the code base as valid map_reduce `compute` operations The `map` and `reduce` operations must likewise be preregistered in the code base as such operations.
+These must be preregistered in the code base as valid map_reduce `compute` operations.
+The `map` and `reduce` operations must likewise be preregistered in the code base as such operations.

+## Ingest
+An `ingest` type stage usually takes no input data and outputs a single list.